Facebook live videos

-Through an interview on Facebook Live, you can share information and insights about your business with the credible recommendation of known experts.
+When you use Facebook Live for business, you can share information and insights about your business with the credible recommendation of known experts.
 Be sure to involve your audience by allocating enough time to answer questions after the interview.

 Did you know that 80% of people would rather watch a live stream from a brand than read a blog post?
 This means there’s no better way to promote your products than through Facebook Live where you have their attention.

 Tell your audience and potential customers about the features and benefits of your product.
 Show them actual use cases, or let them see how your product is in action.
-Ultimately, keep them interested and gently lead them to a sale.
+Ultimately, using Facebook Live for business is a great way to keep potential customers interested and gently lead them to a sale.

 People want to see a hands-on demo of a product than look at illustrations on a manual or read a blog about it.
 That’s also the reason why unboxing videos are so popular on streaming sites.
 Plus, audiences get to see that the product works in the way that it promises.

-For example, businesses selling food ingredients or kitchenware can host a Facebook Live stream of a cooking show and share step-by-step guides so your audience can take note.
+Here’s a great Facebook Live stream example: businesses selling food ingredients or kitchenware can host a Facebook Live stream of a cooking show and share step-by-step guides so the audience can take note.
 Dalgona coffee, for instance, was a popular quarantine trend on the internet, and food brands leveraged that to share valuable and relevant content to their audience.

 If your brand runs a private group on Facebook, you can use a live video to offer exclusive content to your loyal fans.
 This allows you to build brand awareness and improve loyalty among your customers.